WoutProvost/simultaneous-decision-and-response/thesis/articles.md

 ### **Collaborative Manipulation:**
 In some instances, the task at hand cannot be executed by any single individual, but requires cooperation between multiple individuals. (p.311)

-Robots engaging in behaviors seemingly unrelated to the task at hand.
-For example, in a simple follow behavior in which a robot is attracted by other robots moving in front of it modifies the otherwise random distribution of robots in the arena so that robots are able to cooperatively push a box.
+Robots engaging in behaviours seemingly unrelated to the task at hand.
+For example, in a simple follow behaviour in which a robot is attracted by other robots moving in front of it modifies the otherwise random distribution of robots in the arena so that robots are able to cooperatively push a box.
 In case of a stall where all robots are waiting for other robots, robots can abandon the object they found and restart searching for other objects with a potentially higher number of nearby robots. (p.311)

 When a robot encounters an object to be manipulated, it stops near the object and waits for other robots to arrive; if the number of robots required to execute the task arrive within a certain amount of time, then the task can be completed successfully, otherwise the robots near the object time out and restart moving in search of other objects to be manipulated.
 The rate of successful task execution thus depends on various factors such as robot and object density in the arena, number of required robots for a single manipulation, and the time robots wait before deciding to abandon an object. (p.312)